taakcloud/taakcloud.github.io/_posts/2023-05-12-use-cdn-to-bypass-ip-blocking.markdown

 ![Mac socks proxy]({{ site.baseUrl }}/assets/img/cdn-by-pass-ip-blocking/mac-socks-proxy.png "Mac socks proxy") {:.tofigure}

 Then check your resolved IP, for example go to [ipleak.net <i class="fa-solid fa-arrow-up-right-from-square"/>](https://ipleak.net){:target="_blank"}{:rel="noopener noreferrer"}.
-If you see your proxy server IP address, then congratulations! you did by pass IP blocking with unidentifiable mechanism.
+If you see your proxy server IP address, then congratulations! you did bypass IP blocking with unidentifiable mechanism.

 ### Bonus #1 (run as service in server)